CatalystCode/spk/technical-docs/designs/repos-merge.md

 - Move all files and folders except `src` from `cluster` to `cluster\src`
 - Move `azure-pipelines.yml` file from the root to `cluster\build\pipelines`
   directory and make sure all pipelines still works.
-- Move `docs` folder to `cluster` folder and make sure all doc links works.
 - Move `test` folder to `cluster` folder and make sure all tests and pipelines still works.
-- Move `tools` directory to `cluster\build` folder and make sure existing Bedrock release process still works.
+- Move `bedrock` related files from `tools` directory to `cluster\build` folder and make sure existing Bedrock release process still works.
 - [ ] Move following files form the `root` directory to `cluster` and make sure `cluster` project can be opened in VS Code.
   - LICENSE
-  - README.md
   - .gitignore

 #### Testing Changes